Potentilla tweedyi: Conservation status

 Tweedy's ivesia is ranked G4, i.e., apparently secure overall.
 It is of state conservation concern in Idaho.

 History

-Per Axel Rydberg named Ivesia tweedyi in honor of Frank Tweedy, who made the first collection, in the Yakima area of Washington Territory in 1883.
+Per Axel Rydberg gave the species epithet tweedyi in honor of Frank Tweedy, who made the first collection, in the Yakima area of Washington Territory in 1883.
 At that time Tweedy was working as a topographer on the Northern Transcontinental Survey.

 Cultivation

 Tweedy's ivesia is suitable for rock gardens.
 It does best in dry sunny spots "with a good rock to cover the taproot".